teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/setup.md

 npm install
 ```

-Then you can build for your project.
+Then you can build for your target project.
 For ExamPro it would be:

 ```
 npm run watch-exp